 Manage Gnome Shell extensions.

-- Change desktop fonts, scaling factor.
+- Configure system fonts, and adjust scaling factor.

 - Manage startup applications.

 Show or hide battery percentageShow/hide weekday, date, seconds in clock, and week number in calendar

 Some are either moved to GNOME Control Center (the default settings), or split into another tool.
 So, they are deleted via strikethrough.

 How to Install Gnome Tweaks:

 As I mentioned, the tool is available out-of-the-box in some Linux.
 Click ‘Activities‘ on panel, then try to search and open it in the overview screen.